 The Ministry of Culture supports programmes proposed by national minorities based on their artistic or cultural excellence.
 These follow the usual procedure and criteria applied to the selection of all proposals.
 However, there is a special fund for supporting activities and projects by national minorities, administered by the Government's Council for National Minorities, which includes also cultural projects in the fields of arts and heritage, media, events and festivals as well as various projects promoting education, social cohesion and intercultural dialogue.
-Special provisions referring to education and cultural activities of the Roma people have been adopted through the National Programme for the Support of Roma and programmes such as the Action Plan for the Decade of Roma Inclusion 2005-2015.
+Special provisions referring to education and cultural activities of the Roma people have been adopted through the National Programme for the Support of Roma and programmes such as the National Strategy for Roma Inclusion 2013-2020 and its first Action Plan for 2013-2015, while the new Action Plan had not been elaborated at the time of writing this report.